 For more information about FAPA, its website is https://www.fapa-egypt.org

-For more information about the wide-ranging work of IN go to www.ineeds.org.uk
+For more information about the work of Pastor Nathan Bassally go to https://ineeds.org.uk/countries/egypt/

 Kick London works with thousands of children and young people every week to make a difference to their lives through sport.
 It runs academies in partnership with local churches and works in over 76 Schools across many London Boroughs.
 Two current members of Emmanuel sit on the board of trustees, including its chair Matt King.